 Command Objective This command configures the revision number for the MST region.

 This value ranges between 0 and 65535.

-The no form of this command resets the revision number to its default value.
-Syntax revision <value(0-65535)> no revision</value(0-65535)> Mode MST Configuration Mode
+The no form of this command resets the revision number to its default

+value.

+Syntax revision <value(0-65535)></value(0-65535)>

+no revision

+Mode MSTP Configuration Mode